MustafaKadhim/Self-supervised-anomaly-detection-for-medical-images/Experiments/Brain_experiments/README.md

 Use this checklist when trying to reproduce the Brain experiment.

-- [ ] IXI healthy T1 volumes were preprocessed with `IXI_dataset_overview.py`.
+- [ ] IXI normal/reference T1 volumes were preprocessed with `IXI_dataset_overview.py`.
 - [ ] Saved training arrays are `.npz` files with key `arr`.
 - [ ] Training/validation/test patient or slice splits are recorded and reused.
 - [ ] Stage 1 checkpoint path is recorded.
 - [ ] Stage 2 checkpoint path is recorded.
-- [ ] Calibration slices are healthy/normal and independent from anomaly evaluation data.
+- [ ] Calibration slices are normal/reference/normal and independent from anomaly evaluation data.
 - [ ] `--smoothing-kernel` is identical between calibration and inference.
 - [ ] The exact inference CLI command is saved.
 - [ ] `calibration_input_files.txt` is retained.